ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 Table Salt

 Table salt is the most common, cost-effective type of salt, mined from underground salt mines and industrially produced.
-Its fine crystals make it denser and harder to control when sprinkling, but other than that there is no reason not to use it in your cooking.
-Keep in mind that it’s easier to over-salt with table salt than any other kind of salt, so add a little bit at a time.
+Its one crystals make it denser and harder to control when sprinkling, but other than that there is no reason not to use it in your cooking.
+Keep in mind that its easier to over-salt with table salt than any other kind of salt, so add a little bit at a time.

 Tip: To evenly coat your food with salt, while cooking or to finish, raise your hand high above the food and sprinkle a pinch at a time.